 Fully intent on being the most present-day seaport in focal Vietnam, Da Nang port is conveying a venture task to grow Tien Sa Port stage 2 to 2018, expanding the limit of getting boats to 50,000 DWT and compartment ships 3000 TEU, simultaneously, setting up a parcel distribution center region with a space of 30h to 50ha in the time of 2015-2020.

 Goldman Sachs predicted in December 2005 that by 2025, Vietnam will be the 21st largest economy in the world.
 The GDP of the country in 2020 reached an all-time high of $271.16 Billion, with an average GDP of $84.67 Billion between 1985 and 2020.
 Despite being a low-middle income country, Vietnam is progressing steadily on the international trade front.

 With a large-scale port development within the north and south, foreign investors from Japan and the Netherlands have shown interest in developing port projects within the central region around Da Nang. the govt is additionally keen on the event of ports to satisfy its plan to public-private partnerships.

-Since international trade is conducted mainly via sea-based transport, increasing the amount of value-add ports, and adding capacity of existing ones, are going to be critical for the govt and also for the manufacturers to hurry up transport and reduce costs.
+Since international trade is conducted mainly via sea-based transport, increasing the number of value-add ports, and adding the capacity of existing ones, are going to be critical for the govt and also for the manufacturers to hurry up transport and reduce costs.
 Cargo volume throughput at Vietnam’s ports has increased by 20 to 30 percent a year.

 Ultimately, Vietnam’s ports, if developed efficiently, will help aid Vietnam’s growth within the next decade.
 Businesses that are keen to manufacture and trade in Vietnam should consider the regional differences in Vietnam’s port infrastructure and seek to locate a region that most accurately fits their activities.